Zeqian-Long/Zeqian-Long.github.io/_pages/about.md

 <span style="color:#007acc; font-size:20px;">👋 Welcome to my personal website!
 Stay awhile and take a look around.</span>

-I'm a 4th year undergraduate student studying Mathematics and Computer Science at UIUC.
+I am a fourth-year year undergraduate student studying Mathematics and Computer Science at UIUC, expected to graduate in May 2026.

 My research focuses on Generative AI, particularly image and video synthesis.
 I aim to make generation more controllable and safer, advancing AI-driven content creation through innovative modeling and adversarial defense methods.